futureverse/future.p2p/README.md

 There are mechanisms for launching P2P workers in _sandboxed_ environments.
-For instance, by running P2P workers in a sandboxed virtual machine (VM), in a sandboxed Linux container (e.g. [Apptainer], [Docker] and [Podman]), or via dedicated sandboxing tools (e.g. [Bubblewrap], [Firejail], [landrun], and macOS `sandbox-exec`), you can mitigate some of the risk of malicious code
+For instance, by running P2P workers in a sandboxed virtual machine (VM, e.g. [quickemu]), in a sandboxed Linux container (e.g. [Apptainer], [Docker] and [Podman]), or via dedicated sandboxing tools (e.g. [Bubblewrap], [Firejail], [landrun], and macOS `sandbox-exec`), you can mitigate some of the risk of malicious code